 8. All eCommerce merchants processing less than 20,000 payment card transactions per year, and all non-eCommerce merchants, are considered Level-4 Merchants by PCI Standards.
 UT Austin Cash Management will determine PCI Level.
 All eCommerce systems associated with the Level-4 Merchant's processes shall undergo quarterly vulnerability scans, which will be conducted by the Information Security Office.
-Local Technical Support Coordinators (TSCs) are expected to review the vulnerability scan results and remediate or take steps to mitigate the risk.
-The TSCs will note in the Information Security Office's vulnerability management console if a particular vulnerability is identified as a false positive or the risk has been mitigated in other ways.
+Local IT support staff are expected to review the vulnerability scan results and remediate or take steps to mitigate the risk.
+The local IT support staff will note with the Information Security Office if a particular vulnerability is identified as a false positive or the risk has been mitigated in other ways.

 9. All eCommerce merchants processing 20,000 to 150,000 payment card transactions per year per card type are considered Level-3 Merchants by PCI Standards.
 If Visa transactions are less than 20,000 and MasterCard transactions are less than 20,000 then merchant is still considered Level 4.
 However, separate merchants processing under the same infrastructure will be combined to determine PCI Level.
 UT Austin Cash Management will determine PCI Level.
 All systems associated the Level-3 Merchant's processes shall undergo periodic vulnerability scans by the Information Security Office.
 Additionally, all systems associated with the Level-3 Merchant's processes shall undergo at least quarterly vulnerability scans conducted by an approved PCI vendor.
 The Level-3 Merchant shall be responsible for paying for these services and will coordinate all activities with U. T. Austin Cash Management Services and the Information Security Office.

-10. All Level-3 and Level-4 Merchants shall annually complete a PCI Self-Assessment Questionnaire via the Information Security Office's risk assessment application, ISORA.
-Access to these surveys will be limited to the respective department's Technical Support Coordinator(s), the department contact(s) for the merchant account, and the department head.
+10. All Level-3 and Level-4 Merchants shall annually complete a PCI Self-Assessment Questionnaire.
 All responses shall be coordinated with U. T. Austin Cash Management Services and the Information Security Office.

 11. All systems processing payment card information must use fixed IP addresses.
 Access to these systems should be appropriately restricted.